This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - I can’t help but question the pH balance of the Fresh Dog waterless bath foam.
 It’s not stated on the bottle, as it is with the dog dry shampoo powder.
 And it’s really important that you only bathe your dog using a canine pH-balanced shampoo.
 Human shampoos are formulated for human pH levels.

-I plan to continue using the Fresh Dog dry shampoo powder to spot-clean my dog in between his regular baths.
-It smells great and I know it’s 100% safe for him.
+I continued using the Fresh Dog dry shampoo powder to spot-clean my dog in between his regular baths… until it became no longer available.
+That’s a shame too, because it smells great and it’s 100% safe for dogs.
+(UPDATE: While I’ve used the Sit Stay Forever dry bath powder, powders are not my favorite choice for a waterless dog bath.)

-As for the waterless bath foam, I will wait until I can confirm that it’s pH safe for dogs before I continue using it.
-(Hopefully this will be soon, because I really like this waterless shampoo!)
+As for the waterless bath foam… I decided to wait until I can confirm that it’s pH safe for dogs before continuing to use it.
+Hopefully this will be soon, because I really like this waterless shampoo!
+(UPDATE: I’ve switched to using Wahl’s dog-friendly waterless foam shampoo full-time.)

-I like how I can use these products year round to clean my dog’s coat and keep him smelling fresh in between his full baths (with water).
+I like using waterless dog bath products year round to clean my dog’s coat and keep him smelling fresh in between his full baths (with water).
+You can’t beat a good-smelling dog in the winter months… and the convenience of not having to rinse the dog’s coat.

 Here are 7 ways to keep your dog smelling fresh every day… without a bath.